Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 Is it worth visiting Florence – yes it most definitely is!
 Florence is worth visiting as it is a one-of-a-kind city!

 Florence Italy is known for having the best art and architecture in Europe.
-Art lovers will be in awe of the classic masterpieces that can be found here.
-Architecture enthusiasts will marvel at the historic churches, palaces, and soaring buildings shadowing the winding alleyways.
-The entire city centre has been designated a UNESCO World Heritage site due to its architecture.
+Art aficionados will be in awe of the classic masterpieces found here.
+Admirers of architecture will marvel at the historic churches, palaces, and soaring buildings shadowing the winding alleyways.
+The historic city centre has been designated a UNESCO World Heritage site due to its history, art and architecture.

-Besides art, Florence is also famous for its food, wine, and fashion, and offers a vibrant nightlife.
+Besides art, what is Florence known for is its food, wine, fashion, and vibrant nightlife.
 Walking around the city’s narrow streets and piazzas, you can feel the ancient spirit of the city, and enjoy the breathtaking views of the Arno River.
-Florence is also a convenient base for exploring the rest of Tuscany, with its picturesque towns, vineyards, and olive groves.
+Florence is a convenient base for exploring the rest of Tuscany, with its picturesque Tuscan towns, vineyards, and olive groves.

-Florence is a walkable city.
+Florence is a very walkable city.
 Within 30 minutes you can walk from one end to the other.
 It is a small compact city with many pedestrian-only streets.
-In fact, you’ll find very few cars in the city centre compared to what you might see in Rome.
+You’ll find very few cars in the city centre compared to what you might see on the streets in Rome.

-Florence is the kind of city that takes your breath away.
+So, is Florence Italy worth visiting – yes!
+It’s the kind of city that takes your breath away.
 Colpo di fulmine or love at first sight!
 Visiting Florence is hard to describe, it’s just an indescribable feeling you get when you’re there.

 11 Reasons to Visit Florence Italy